Freelancing Guide

 Cold outreach ($)

 Find businesses with bad websites or obvious missing tools.
 Build a quick prototype with Bolt.new showing what their site could look like, record a 60-second Loom video walking through it, and email the owner.
-Conversion rate: 5-10% with a good demo.
+A good demo significantly improves your response rate.

 Indie hacker communities ($$)